BoltMCP Installation Docs

 inspector.<domain>boltmcp-mcp-inspector6274

 • nginx.ingress.kubernetes.io/proxy-buffer-size: "128k" - required for Keycloak's large authentication headers.
+NGINX's own default is 4k, which truncates them and breaks every login with upstream sent too big header.

 Install NGINX Ingress Controller